Broken finger or thumb

 Don’t

-• try not to use the affected hand so it can heal properly
+• do not use the affected hand so it can heal properly

 Non-urgent advice: See a GP if: